patrycja-io/asteroids/README.md

 How to run this project locally
 ---

-1.Under the repository name, click "Clone or download".
+1. Under the repository name, click "Clone or download".

-2.In the Clone with HTTPs section, copy the clone URL for the repository.
+2. In the Clone with HTTPs section, copy the clone URL for the repository.

-3.In your local IDE open in Terminal.
+3. In your local IDE open in Terminal.

-4.Change the current working directory to the location where you want the cloned directory to be made.
+4. Change the current working directory to the location where you want the cloned directory to be made.

-5.Type git clone, and then paste the URL you copied in Step 3.
+5. Type git clone, and then paste the URL you copied in Step 3.

 ```